Future Dates to be Announced

 Hard-core cyclists will love the quiet, undulating road to hippyesque Arivaca and the tiny border town of Sasabe (the whole trip makes a perfect century).
 And you can even learn to cook for your dog at Dog Chefs of America, just down the road.

 Day 4: Nogales: Border Patrol

 There’s a lot to see today on the road to Nogales.
 Our route follows the beautiful Santa Cruz River, a linear oasis in the desert.
-From the artists’ village of Tubac (Arizona’s oldest town) you can walk along the river in the shade of cottonwoods and sycamores until our next stop: Tumacacori National Historic Park.
+From the artists’ village of Tubac (Arizona’s oldest town), you can walk along the river in the shade of cottonwoods and sycamores until our next stop: Tumacacori National Historic Park.
 Here you’ll learn of the culture clashes between Spanish settlers and local Apaches, and see the beautiful remnants of the old, failed mission.
-Continuing southward toward the border, you’ll have the opportunity to make a scenic side trip to Pena Blanca Lake.
+Continuing southward toward the border, you’ll have the opportunity to take a scenic side trip to Pena Blanca Lake.

 Nogales, USA is probably the most appealing town along the US-Mexican border, with a laid-back atmosphere and plenty of sights and shopping.
 We’ll stay on the American side of the border but have plenty of time to explore the shops along Avenida Obregon before dinner at an old mansion on the Mexican side, complete with margaritas and mariachis.